Bogota Nightlife - 20 Best Bars and Nightclubs

 Wherever you are, avoid tempting wannabe thieves and pickpockets.
 Do not show your cameras, cell phones, wallets, jewelry or valuables.

-This is what you should know before heading out for party in Bogota:
+This is what you should know before heading out to party in Bogota:

 Price of Clubbing

-Many high-end bars and clubs in Zona Rosa will charge an entrance fee on weekend.
+Many high-end bars and clubs in Zona Rosa will charge an entrance fee on weekends.
 It is usually very reasonable, between COP20,000 and COP50,000 depending on the event.

 Typically, cheap bars will charge COP5,000 for a 33cl can of beer, COP10,000 for hard drinks or cocktails.
 In upper-class venues, you can expect to pay COP10,000/15,000 for a beer, COP25,000/30,000 for a nice cocktail, COP300,000 for a bottle of premium alcohol (Black Label, Jack Daniel's, Grey Goose, etc).